-Activity: This year to date, respiratory illness activity (self-reported new fever and cough symptoms) in the community has been higher than, or similar to, the levels of activity observed at the same time last year.
-General practice consultation rates for respiratory illnesses (new fever and cough symptoms) monitored through sentinel surveillance sites have decreased slightly in the last fortnight but remain consistent with consultation rates observed in previous years.
-Nationally, since the beginning of 2024: notified COVID-19 cases have followed a decreasing trend (though increased in this fortnight); notified influenza cases have remained relatively stable though notifications remain at higher levels than usually observed during this time of year; and notified RSV cases have been steadily increasing.
+Activity: In this year to date, respiratory illness activity (self-reported new fever and cough symptoms) in the community has been higher than, or similar to, the levels of activity observed at the same time last year.
+General practice consultation rates for respiratory illnesses (new fever and cough symptoms) monitored through sentinel surveillance sites have increased slightly in the last fortnight but remain consistent with consultation rates observed in 2023.
+Since late April 2024, nationally notified COVID-19, influenza and RSV cases have been steadily increasing.
+The steady rise in the numbers of national influenza notifications over recent weeks indicates the commencement of the 2024 influenza season; however, this increasing trend has not yet been observed across all jurisdictions.

-Severity: Since early 2024, the number of patients hospitalised with a severe acute respiratory infection (SARI) monitored through sentinel hospital-based surveillance has followed a decreasing trend, though the number of patients hospitalised with COVID-19 has increased in recent weeks.
-The proportion of those patients with a SARI monitored through sentinel hospital-based surveillance admitted directly to an intensive care has remained low and stable in 2024.
+Severity: Since early 2024, the number of patients hospitalised with a severe acute respiratory infection (SARI) monitored through sentinel hospital-based surveillance has followed an overall decreasing trend, although the number of patients hospitalised with COVID-19 has increased in recent weeks.
 Nationally, since early 2024, the number of patients admitted to sentinel intensive care surveillance sites with a SARI have followed an overall decreasing trend.
-Patients with COVID-19 have accounted for more than half of the SARI admissions at sentinel intensive care surveillance sites.
+Patients with COVID-19 accounted for more than half of the SARI admissions at sentinel intensive care surveillance sites.

-At-risk populations: For patients with a SARI admitted to sentinel intensive care sites, the largest proportion of in-hospital mortality has been in those aged 60 years or over.
+At-risk populations: For patients admitted with a SARI to sentinel intensive care sites, the largest proportion of in-hospital mortality has been in those aged 60 years or over.
 Nationally, age-specific mortality rates for COVID-19, influenza and RSV cases have been highest among those aged 70 years or over.

-Impact: The proportion of people taking time off work due to respiratory illness (self-reported new fever and cough symptoms) has decreased in recent weeks.
-Nationally, the mean number of COVID-19 cases in intensive care and mean number of intensive care staff unavailable due to COVID-19 illness or exposure each fortnight has followed a decreasing trend since early 2024.
+Impact: The proportion of people taking time off work due to respiratory illness (self-reported new fever and cough symptoms) has increased in recent weeks.
+Nationally, the mean number of COVID-19 cases in intensive care and mean number of intensive care staff unavailable due to COVID-19 illness or exposure each fortnight has increased in recent weeks.

-Genomic surveillance and virology: Nationally, the Omicron BA.2.86 sub-lineage, JN.1, remains the dominant circulating variant with small numbers of recombinant sub-lineages continuing to be observed, including the recently emerged XDK recombinant lineage.
+Genomic surveillance and virology: Nationally, the Omicron BA.2.86 sub-lineage, JN.1, remains the dominant circulating variant.
 Since early 2024, influenza A has accounted for most influenza notifications nationally.